EnzymeFunctionInitiative/EST/docs/source/lib/EFI/SSN/Util/ID.pm.rst

    A hash ref that maps cluster numbers to an array of sequence IDs within that cluster.
 The clusters that are returned are numbered by sequence (e.g. the ``cluster_num_seq`` column in the input file).
-For example, a repnode network that contains cluster 1 with a metanode ``"REPNODE_ID1"`` that represents ``"UNIPROT_ID1"`` and ``"UNIPROT_ID2"``), and cluster 2 with a metanode ``"REPNODE_ID2"`` that represents ``"UNIPROT_ID3"`` as well as a single node
+For example, a RepNode network that contains cluster 1 with a metanode ``"REPNODE_ID1"`` that represents ``"UNIPROT_ID1"`` and ``"UNIPROT_ID2"``), and cluster 2 with a metanode ``"REPNODE_ID2"`` that represents ``"UNIPROT_ID3"`` as well as a single node